| Title: | Vectorised Probability Distributions |

 typical example is the flip of a coin, when is thought as the

-probability of flipping a head, and
+probability of flipping a head, and is the

 probability of flipping a tail.